-On-time performance is becoming an increasingly valuable marketing message for airlines and airports around the world as the latest OAG results for 2018 are published.
+On-time performance (OPTP) is becoming an increasingly valuable marketing message for airlines and airports around the world as the latest OAG results for 2018 are published.

 With 58 million flights tracked, including one special service on the 25th December, it’s clear that many airlines are linking on-time performance to their wider commercial success.